Open Now — 24/7 Plumbing

 3. Damaged Flapper

 The flapper is the mechanism that controls the flow of water from the flush into the toilet bowl.
-It consists of two components - a sealing gasket and a chain, which works in conjunction with the flush valve to supply water to the toilet bowl.
+It consists of two components - a sealing gasket and a chain, which works with the flush valve to supply water to the toilet bowl.

 So, if the chain or sealing gasket breaks, the water will start leaking out of the flush tank.
 Fortunately, it is easy to diagnose if the flapper chain is broken.
 Take off the lid of the flush to check if it is intact.